 NATHALIE DESMASURES, NAGAMANI BORA, ALAN C WARD, 2015.
 Smear ripened cheeses.
 In: NAGAMANI BORA, CHRISTINE DODD AND NATHALIE DESMASURES, ed., Diversity, Dynamics and Functional role of Actinomycetes on European Smear ripened cheeses Springer International Publishing.
 1-18

-My research interests are built on industrial collaborations and academic experience and my professional goal is to continue to develop tools to problems arising in biology with an emphasis on collaborative and interdisciplinary research.
-Research interests are in search and discovery strategies for novel bioactive compounds, bacteriocins and novel enzymes from an interesting group of gram positive microbes Actinomycetes.
-Strategies involve, screening new ecological niches, understanding regulatory mechanisms, quorum sensing.
-A part of my research is also directed towards expression and enhancement of therapeutic proteins.
-I work with a number of heterologous hosts for expression of novel compounds, Pichia pastoris being one of my favorites.
+Her research interests are built on industrial collaborations and academic experience with a professional goal to develop tools addressing problems arising in biology with an emphasis on collaborative and interdisciplinary research.
+Research expertise and interests are in sustainability and waste management, search and discovery strategies for novel bioactive compounds, bacteriocins and novel enzymes - from an interesting group of gram positive microbes Actinomycetes.
+Strategies involve solid state fermentations, characterizing microbiomes, screening new ecological niches, understanding regulatory mechanisms, quorum sensing.
+A part of her research is also directed towards expression and enhancement of therapeutic proteins working with a number of heterologous hosts for expression of novel compounds, Pichia pastoris being one of them.

-In the past I worked extensively in understanding the diversity, dynamics and synergies of microbes on european smear ripened cheeses.
+In the past she worked extensively on EU funded project understanding the diversity, dynamics and synergies of microbes on European smear ripened cheeses.
 Artisanal cheeses have complex mix of microbes which contribute to the flavor, texture and a part of the research was to identify consortium of microbes with antilisterial potential.

-My industrial experience relates to process optimization and development of therapeutic drugs.
-I used several strategies to increase yield/productivity of difficult to express proteins.
+A part of her industrial research experience relates to process optimization and development of therapeutic drugs where she used several strategies to increase yield/productivity of difficult to express proteins.
 The strategies are aimed at accelerating development of novel therapeutics reducing time to market.